 How Does It Compare To Other Supplements?

-After testing Project Blackout pre-workout for training performance in multiple training sessions, the next thing I did was to compare results between me, my team, and clients.
+After testing Project Blackout pre-workout for grueling workouts performance in multiple training sessions, the next thing I did was to compare results between me, my team, and clients.

 Then we compared those results to three other pre-workouts that we've had a lot of success with.